Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 Advertisement

-Put oil back in the engine and gearbox
+Add oil to the engine and gearbox

-Check the correct operation of the automatic gearbox selector
+Check that the gearbox selector works perfectly

 Op 29